Azure/apiforfhir-migration-tool/incremental-copy-docs/README.md

 	- Running export details - This gives the details of current export run count on Azure API for FHIR.
 	- Failed export count - This gives the failed export run count on Azure API for FHIR.
 	- Failed export details - This gives the details of failed export run count on Azure API for FHIR.
+	- Export resources details - This gives the details of export resources run count on Azure API for FHIR.
 2. Import Operation Status.
 	- Completed Import counts - This gives the count of import executed on FHIR service.
 	- Completed Import details - This gives the details of each import executed on FHIR service.